-The PJM Generation Deliverability test is a test performed in accordance with PJM Manual 14B, Attachment C.3.
+The PJM Generation Deliverability test is a test performed in accordance with PJM Manual 14B, sections 2.3.10 and Attachments C.6 and C.7.
 New Service Requests are subject to the PJM Generation Deliverability Test as applicable.

-The PJM Load Deliverability test is a test performed in accordance with PJM Manual 14B, Attachment C.2.
+The PJM Load Deliverability test is a test performed in accordance with PJM Manual 14B, sections 2.3.9 and Attachments C.3 and C.4 and C.5.
 The following New Service Requests are subject to the PJM Load Deliverability test: 1) Storage type Generation Interconnection Requests, depending on size and input of an affected Transmission Owner, 2) Transmission Interconnection Requests requesting Firm Transmission Withdrawal Rights, and 3) requests for Incremental Capacity Transfer Rights arising from a New Service Request as set forth in Attachment F of Manual 14E.